MBA Director, Michelle Wieser discusses program's first year in the...

 A graduate degree is a major investment in your future — one with an excellent cost-benefit ratio.
 Backed by the value of St. Catherine University’s reputation, our graduates are prepared to lead, influence and succeed.
 But, as with any major investment, graduate school expenses are something you’ll need to plan for carefully.

 These figures are for estimation purposes only.
-Because tuition rates change each June 1 for the following academic year, your costs for the 24-month MBA will be somewhat higher than the total figures quoted here.
+Because tuition rates change each June 1, your costs for the 24-month MBA will be somewhat higher than the figures quoted above.

 Select organizations partner with St. Catherine University to meet the professional development needs of their employees.
-For these employees, St. Catherine offers a Corporate Partnership Scholarship.
+For these employees, St. Catherine offers a Corporate Partner Scholarship.
 Current corporate partners are:

 - Allina Health